-An English divorce is a fairly simple process if the divorce is uncontested which the majority of cases are.
-This does not necessarily mean that you need your partner's consent and indeed it is possibly in the vast majority of cases to proceed without consent.
+An English divorce is a fairly simple process provided there is not a dispute about where the divorce should take place.
+You do not need your partner's consent to divorce.
 The divorce itself is a paper exercise, with the obvious advantage that all paperwork is in English.
-Most divorces in England take between 6-9 months to complete.
-This time-frame may increase if the other party to the divorce disputes the grounds for divorce, delays returning paperwork or there are difficulties tracing them.
+Most divorces in England take between 7 - 10 months to complete.
+This time-frame may increase if the other party to the divorce is slow to respond or there are difficulties tracing them for example.
 But most divorce cases we handle for expats are fairly straight-forward and proceed without delays.